 - Faber-Castell Big Brush Pitt artist pen (Cold Grey IV 233, Black 199)

 - DecoArt Crafter’s Acrylic (Black)

-- Recycled die cut bits – paper and card
+- Recycled paper

 - Liquitex Matte Gel Medium